 Do not check your npmrc with auth token into the source control.

 Different package repositories will have different credential methods but it is usually a token of some kind that is passed through a query string parameter. e.g. for npm it is

-Here is an example if you wanted to log in to npm for most packages but you have your
+Here is an example on an npmrc if you wanted to log in to npm for most of the packages, but you have your

 @myPrivateOrg packages in jfrog.